 Guidance and discipline are always approached positively and respectively at the centre.
-Any interventions implemented, whether formal or informal, take into account opportunities for children to learn self-regulation skills, are age appropriate and promote supportive problem solving skills.
+Any interventions implemented, whether formal or informal, consider opportunities for children to learn self-regulation skills, are age appropriate and promote supportive problem-solving skills.
 All supports cultivate nurturing, responsive behaviour change through conversation, modelling and providing positive feedback and reinforcement.

 Additionally, our educators use suggestions associated with the Positive Behavior Support Teaching Pyramid or PBS as recommended by VIHA's Supported Child Development.
-All educators receive training in PBS methods and are expected to implement these strategies when assisting children with overcoming difficulties or modifying behaviors.
-Underlining principles of PBS support ideas that educators need to understand "why" a child presents with challenging behavior and learns to focus on teaching new skills to reduce or replace undesirable behaviours.
+All educators receive training in PBS methods and are expected to implement these strategies when assisting children with overcoming difficulties or modifying behaviours.
+The underlying principles of PBS support the idea that educators need to understand "why" a child presents with challenging behaviour and learn to focus on teaching new skills to reduce or replace undesirable behaviours.

-All supports associated with any concepts pertaining to guidance and discipline must be in keeping with requirements and principles associated with the Child Care Licensing Regulations and the BC Child Care Act.
+All supports associated with any concepts about guidance and discipline must be in keeping with requirements and principles associated with the Child Care Licensing Regulations and the BC Child Care Act.
 The safety and well-being of children receiving care is of paramount importance.